If you’re asking yourself, "Should I refinance my car loan?", consider these factors to help you decide if refinancing is the right option for you:

 2. Prepayment penalties

 Does your current lender subject you to a prepayment penalty for paying off your loan early?
-Bank of America car loans don’t have such penalties in most states (a prepayment penalty may apply in Florida, Louisiana and Ohio), but if you're subject to one, do the math: If the amount you save by refinancing is significantly greater than the penalty, refinancing may still be a good idea.
+Bank of America car loans don’t have such penalties, but if you're subject to one, do the math: If the amount you save by refinancing is significantly greater than the penalty, refinancing may still be a good idea.

 3. Interest rates